-The Company solely operates under the downstream oil and gas segment.
+The Company operates under the downstream oil and gas segment.
 The Company's integrated downstream operations span all aspects of the downstream product supply chain, importing and distributing refined products to its customers across the Philippines.
 The products it sells include gasoline, diesel, heating oil, aviation fuel, marine fuel, lubricants and bitumen.
+Recognizing that its customers' needs go beyond fuel, the Company also has non-fuel offerings through Shell Select convenience stores and Deli2go.
+It also offers full vehicle servicing such as oil change and other car maintenance through Shell Oil Helix Oil Change+ and Helix Service Centers (HSC).